nickmmark/ED-visit-prediction/README.md

 # ED-visit-prediction
-Using Google search trends and local weather to predict patient visits to local emergency departments
+Using Google search trends and local weather to predict patient visits to local emergency departments I conceived of this shortly after my toddler accidentally gave me a corneal abrasion; one of the first things I did was google my local ED for driving directions.
+This led me to wonder, how many ED walk ins are preceeded by people doing the same?
+Can the volume of searches for ED's be used to predict visits in the near term?

 # Background
 Emergency Departments exhibit significant hourly, daily, and seasonal variability in the number of new patients arriving.
 The volume of patients who visit emergency departments is highly variable in part because numerous environmental factors (weather, local events, traffic, etc) can effect the onset of illness/injury and influence the decision of patients to seek care the ED.
 Being able to accurately predict patient arrivals at emergency departments is useful because it can be used to optimize staffing and resource availability to minimize patient waiting times and maintain optimal staffing ratios.